-Gold is sourced from the two underground operations and processed via a CIP plant.
-The majority of our nearly 500-strong Agnew workforce lives permanently in Perth and commutes to site on a fly-in/fly-out roster from Leinster.
+Gold is sourced from the underground operations and processed via a CIP plant.
+The majority of our nearly 650-strong Agnew workforce lives permanently in Perth and commutes to site on a fly-in/fly-out roster.

-Our people fly to site on a chartered jet departing Perth Airport’s Terminal 2 on weekdays.
+Our people fly to site on a chartered jet departing Perth Airport’s Terminal 2 twice weekly.
 Flight time to Leinster is approximately 60 minutes.
-The Leinster airport is approximately 15 kilometres from the town of Leinster, which in turn is approximately 23 kilometres from the site.
-Traveling to and from site is via a chartered coach service operating both mornings and evenings.
-Travel time is approximately 25 minutes.
+The Leinster airport is approximately 15 kilometres from the town of Leinster, which in turn is approximately 23 kilometres from the site with the majority of our staff based at Agnew Village.

-Meals are provided at the company’s expense via the Leinster mess facility.
+Meals are provided at the company’s expense via the Agnew Village dry mess facility.
 Accommodation includes an ensuite single room with fridge, colour TV, full Wi-Fi and a phone per room.

 The Agnew process plant has a capacity of 1.3 million tonnes per annum.
 The crushing and grinding plant feeds a gravity circuit and a conventional Carbon-in-Pulp (CIP) circuit.
 The gravity circuit includes a Knelson concentrator and an in-line leach reactor which recovers approximately 55 percent of total gold production.
 The CIP circuit includes leach and absorption tanks followed by a pressure Zadra carbon elution circuit.
 Currently, the overall metallurgical recovery averages around 93.5 percent.

 The mine has a large tenement-holding of over 600 square kilometres in the district.
 Along with finding new ore bodies, Gold Fields’ exploration strategy at Agnew is focused on increasing the ore reserve to greater than 1.5 million ounces, which equates to more than seven years’ mining life.

 Renewable Energy Project